-Greenlee has made tremendous progress in her recovery, and was even featured in ESPN’s Cover Story by Mina Kimes.
-She frequents social media where she has over 13,000 followers on Instagram, often posting pics of her and her family.
+Greenlee has made tremendous progress in her recovery and was even featured in ESPN's Cover Story by Mina Kimes.
+She frequents social media where she has over 16,000 followers on Instagram, often posting pics of her and her family.

 The domestic violence against his mother is the reason Hopkins chooses to wear No. 10.

-Despite not being able to visualize the games, she attends every home game, while Hopkins’ sisters offer her a play-by-play analysis.
+Despite not being able to see the games, she attends every home game while Hopkins' sisters offer her a play-by-play analysis.
 When the crowd erupts after a Hopkins touchdown, one of her daughters will assist her in leaning over the railing so DeAndre can hand her the ball.

-As a result of her traumatic experience, Greenlee has created the non-profit organization S.M.O.O.O.T.H.
-(Speaking Mentally, Outwardly Opening Opportunities Toward Healing), which aims to protect individuals from domestic abuse and uplift and empower survivors of domestic violence.
+As a result of her traumatic experience, Greenlee has created the non-profit organization called S.M.O.O.O.T.H.
+(Speaking Mentally, Outwardly Opening Opportunities Toward Healing), which aims to help and protect victims of domestic abuse and uplift and empower survivors of domestic violence.

 DeAndre Hopkins was a three-sport star at D.W.
 Daniel High School, standing out especially at football and basketball.

-After high school, Hopkins chose to attend Clemson University to play ball under Dabo Swinney.
+After high school, Hopkins chose to attend Clemson University to play college football under Dabo Swinney.
 While a member of the Clemson football team, wide receiver DeAndre Hopkins truly started making a name for himself.
 In his sensational junior season, Hopkins racked up 1,405 receiving yards and 18 touchdowns.